How to Manage Your Money: 9 Simple Steps to Better Personal Finances

 These strategies will help you reduce the amount you’ll owe in taxes each year and help you prepare for a healthy financial life and future at the same time.

 It’s smart to take advantage of the available technology to help you reach your saving, budgeting, and investing goals.
-You can start by giving Digit a try.
+There are several budgeting apps that can help you, including:

 Money management tips